-Last week, the National Development and Reform Commission (NDRC) and the Ministry of Commerce (MOFCOM) jointly released new national and free trade zone negative lists outlining prohibited and restricted industries for foreign investment.
+Last week, the National Development and Reform Commission (NDRC) and the Ministry of Commerce (MOFCOM) jointly released the new national and free trade zone negative lists which outline prohibited and restricted industries for foreign investment.

 Additionally, the Special Administrative Measures for Foreign Investment Access to Pilot Free Zones (Negative List) (“the FTZ Negative List”), which will apply within China’s free trade zones, will reduce restrictive measures from 95 in the previous version to 45.

 Collectively, these measures demonstrate China’s continued willingness to gradually open-up its market to foreign investors.
-However, the opening is not as substantial as some foreign investors had hoped—with many criticizing that the reforms are more symbolic than substantive.
+However, reforms have not been as substantial as some foreign investors had hoped—with many criticizing that the reforms are more symbolic than substantive.

 The Negative List is a list of industries in which foreign investment is either prohibited or restricted.
 The Free Trade Zone Negative List follows the same logic, but is less restrictive than the national list and only applies to China’s free trade zones.

 For industries not included in the Negative List, foreign investors are given equal treatment to domestic Chinese investments, save for record-filing requirements.

 Restricted industries are usually only accessible to foreign investors through joint venture structures with Chinese companies or are restricted through shareholding limits.
 In other cases, foreign investors might need prior approval from MOFCOM to invest in a restricted industry.